13luoyu/DualApp/README.md

     sudo apt-get install -y libgl1-mesa-dev
     sudo apt-get install libglib2.0-dev
     ```
-2. Install miniconda
+2. Install miniconda.
     ```
     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     ./Miniconda3-latest-Linux-x86_64.sh
     ```
-3. Create a virtual python environment and install all the required python dependencies(such as numpy and tensorflow):
+3. Create a virtual python environment and install all the required python dependencies(such as numpy and tensorflow).
     ```
     conda create -n dualapp python=3.7.5
     conda activate dualapp
     pip install -r requirements.txt
     pip install opencv-contrib-python==3.4.11.45
     ```
-4. Modify one file of tensorflow package:
+4. Modify one file of tensorflow package.
     ```
     python modify_file.py
     ```

-### Start From Docker
-We provide a docker image to run:

-1. Download the docker image dualapp.tar from https://figshare.com.

-2. Load the docker image:
+5. Run demo to get parts of the results of DualApp in Table 1, including CNN4-5 on Mnist, Fashion Mnist, and FNN5*100 on Cifar-10.
     ```
-    docker load -i dualapp.tar
+    python demo.py
     ```
-3. Start a container with the image:
-    ```
-     docker run -it dualapp:v1 /bin/bash
-    ```
-4. Navigate to the project directory
-    ```
-    cd /root/DualApp
-    conda activate dualapp
-    ```

-## How to Run
+## Detailed Instructions

 1. To obtain the results in Figure 8, run:
     ```
     python main_figure_8.py
     ```
-    Then, record the verified robustness ratios in each experiment to a *.txt* file and run **draw_figure_8/draw.py** to draw images.
+    Then, record the verified robustness ratios in each experiment to a *.txt* file and run **draw_figure_8/draw.sh** to draw images.
 The example *.txt* files are given in **draw_figure_8/**.
+The first part is the perturbations, and the rests are the verified robustness ratio for DualApp on Sigmoid, DualApp on Tanh, $\alpha$-$\beta$-CROWN on Sigmoid, $\alpha$-$\beta$-CROWN on Tanh, ERAN on Sigmoid, and ERAN on Tanh, respectively.

 2. To obtain the results in Table 1, run:
     ```